 Prolonged Exposure has been shown to be the most effective treatment for PTSD over medication and

 other forms of therapy.
 One of the advantages to PE is that it can be adapted to an individual's therapy

 needs and in the hands of a trained therapist can instill confidence in the sufferer that they can again

 mastery over their PTSD.
 It has been shown to improve 80% of PTSD patients that have suffered any number of

 traumas, including combat, sexual assault, accidents, natural disasters and child abuse, among others.
 PE

-is a short-term treatment, with most people showing improvement or recovery after just 10-15
+is a short-term treatment, with most people showing improvment or recovery after just 10-15

-a difficult process for men and women who may have spent months or years in a high-intensity constant state of alert from combat or other dangers.
+a difficult process for men and women that have spent months, even years, in high-intensity constant state